Peak District: Flora

 Jacob's-ladder (Polemonium caeruleum), a rare species characteristic of limestone dales in the White Peak, has been Derbyshire's county flower since 2002.
 It grows on grassland, light woodland, screes and rock ledges, and by streams in Lathkill, Wolfscote, Taddington, Wye Dale and other dales.
 Pollen evidence from peat bogs shows it was widespread throughout Britain just after the last ice age.
 Much planted in gardens from where it has established itself in other parts of the area, as a native it is restricted to the White Peak and the Yorkshire Dales.

-The Dark Peak heathlands, bogs, gritstone edges and acid grasslands contain relatively few species; heather (Calluna vulgaris), crowberry (Empetrum nigrum), bilberry (Vaccinium myrtillus) and hare's-tail cotton grass (Eriophorum vaginatum) dominate the high moors.
-After decades of decline due to pollution, Sphagnum mosses are returning, with species such as S. cuspidatum particularly dominant.
+The Dark Peak heathlands, bogs, gritstone edges and acid grasslands contain fewer species; heather (Calluna vulgaris), crowberry (Empetrum nigrum), bilberry (Vaccinium myrtillus) and hare's-tail cotton grass (Eriophorum vaginatum) dominate the high moors.
+After decades of decline due to pollution, Sphagnum mosses are returning to the bogs, restoring peatland habitats, with species such as S. cuspidatum and S. capillifolium particularly dominant.
+Other species in the peatlands include marsh violet (Viola palustris), bog asphodel (Narthecium ossifragum), bog pondweed (Viola palustris), marsh pennywort (Hydrocotyle vulgaris), round leaved sundew (Drosera rotundifolia) and beech fern (Phegopteris).

+In the forested parts of the Dark Peak, broad-leaved wooded and semi-wooded areas have some fragments of the upland oakwood habitat and support gritstone tree specialists including sessile oak, birch, rowan and holly.
+They also contain various species of mosses, lichens and ferns including hard fern (Blechnum), oak fern (Gymnocarpium), greater fork-moss (Dicranum majus), waved silk-moss (Plagiothecium undulatum), old wood lichen (Lecanactis abietina) and reindeer lichen (Cladonia portentosa).
+Coniferous plantations support less species, with prominent tree species including the imported japanese larch, sitka spruce, lodgepole pine and the native scots pine.
+Because of the outbreaks of larch disease and dothistroma needle blight, some of the plantations are gradually being converted to broad-leaved and mixed woodlands.

 Fauna

 Mammals

 Most Peak District mammals are generalists and widespread across the UK, but the mountain hares on heather moorland in the Dark Peak form the only wild population in England.
 They were reintroduced in the Victorian era for sporting purposes.
 A feral population of red-necked wallabies lived around The Roaches from the 1940s onwards, but may now be extinct.
 Red deer herds, assumed to be derived from animals escaped from deer parks at Lyme Park and Chatsworth, are established in the upper reaches of the Goyt valley and on the moors above Baslow, and a herd on Wharncliffe Crags outside the national park north of Sheffield may derive from hunting stock of Wharncliffe Chase.
 Biodiversity action plans have been prepared for mountain hare, brown hare, brown long-eared bat, dormouse, harvest mouse, hedgehog, noctule bat, otter, pine marten, polecat, soprano pipistrelle and water vole.
 The status of the pine marten is unclear, though confirmed sightings have occurred in recent decades in Derbyshire and north Staffordshire and a specimen from an introduced Welsh population was found dead outside the national park on a road between Ripley and Belper in 2018.